jharwell/libra/docs/design/cli.rst

 The CLI reads presets and, for sequenced operations, invokes them via ``cmake --workflow``.
-All other commands are pass-throughs to ``cmake --build`` or ``ctest``, using a preset name supplied by the developer or inferred from CMake's own ``defaultConfigurePreset`` field.
+All other commands are pass-throughs to ``cmake --build`` or ``ctest``, using a preset name supplied by the developer or resolved from the preset files.

 .. code-block:: text